Blog

 • Inability to get or maintain an erection (erectile dysfunction)

-• Pain or discomfort that affects the testicles
+• Pain or discomfort affecting the testicles

 • Ejaculation disorders or problems, such as decreased ejaculatory volume